 To represent the grid cell fraction covered by wetlands, we have implemented an approach based on the TOPMODEL hydrological framework (Beven and Kirkby, 1979).
-TOPMODEL was initially developed to operate at the scale of large watersheds using

-- the channel network topography and dynamics contributing areas for runoff genera-15 tion, and was later extended to perform over areas that are much larger than a typical river catchment (Gedney and Cox, 2003).
-The fundamental information to determine the area fraction with soil water saturation is derived from knowledge of the mean watershed water table depth and a probability density function (PDF) of combined topo- - graphic and soil properties (Sivapalan et al., 1987).
-The Compound Topographic Index, which provides the sub-grid scale topographic information in TOPMODEL, determines the likelihood of a grid box to be inundated.
-It is defined as:

-$$\lambda{\rm I} = \ln\left(\frac{\alpha{\rm I}}{\tan\beta{\rm I}}\right),\,$$ where λ_1 represents local CTI value, α_1 represent the contributing area per unit contour, $\tan \beta_1$, the local topographic slope, approximates the local hydraulic gradient where β 25 is the local surface slope.
-The CTI distribution can be generated from digital elevation models and near global datasets are readily available, e.g. HYDRO1k dataset from USGS.
+TOP-MODEL was initially developed to operate at the scale of large watersheds using the channel network topography and dynamics contributing areas for runoff generation and was later extended to perform over areas that are much larger than a typical river catchment (Gedney and Cox, 2003).
+The fundamental information to determine the area fraction with soil water saturation is derived from knowledge of the mean watershed water table depth and a probability density function of combined topographic and soil properties (Sivapalan et al., 1987).
+The CTI, which provides the sub-grid-scale topographic information in TOPMODEL, determines the likelihood of a grid box to be inundated.
+It is defined as where λ_1 represents local CTI value, α_1 represents the contributing area per unit contour, and $\tan \beta_1$, the local topographic slope, approximates the local hydraulic gradient where β is the local surface slope.
+The CTI distribution can be generated from digital elevation models and near global data sets are readily available, e.g., HYDRO1k data set from USGS.